KarenLukianyAlmeida/rest-api-store-manager/README.md

   >> }
   >> ```
   >
-  > 12. Retorna todos os produtos que contenham o nome declarado na query:
+  > 11. Returns all products that contain the declared name in the query:
   >
   > ```bash
   > GET /products/search
   > ```
   >
-  >> O query params da requisição deverá seguir o formato abaixo:
+  >> The query params of the request should follow the format below:
   >>
   >>```bash
   >>  http://localhost:PORT/products/search?q=Martelo